Epidemiological Profile of HIV/AIDS in Minnesota

 Other Data Sources

-Data regarding risk factors for acquiring HIV that are presented in this report include sexually transmitted disease rates (Epidemiology and Surveillance Unit, STD and HIV Section, MDH), teen pregnancy rates (Minnesota Center for Health Statistics), chemical health indicators (Minnesota Behavioral Risk Factor Surveillance System), behavioral survey data (Minnesota Student Survey and Minnesota Behavioral Risk Factor Surveillance System), a variety of social and economic data from the 2010 Census (U.S. Census Bureau), and results from specific scientific studies.
+Data regarding risk factors for acquiring HIV that are presented in this report include sexually transmitted disease rates (Epidemiology and Surveillance Unit, STD, HIV and TB Section, MDH), teen pregnancy rates (Minnesota Center for Health Statistics), chemical health indicators (Minnesota Behavioral Risk Factor Surveillance System), behavioral survey data (Minnesota Student Survey and Minnesota Behavioral Risk Factor Surveillance System), a variety of social and economic data from the 2010 Census (U.S. Census Bureau), and results from specific scientific studies.
 These data serve to characterize the population at risk for acquiring or transmitting HIV.

 Mode of Exposure